780 Rand Road Affordable Housing Development

 - 77% of people who work in Hood River live elsewhere and commute.

 The aerial photograph below depicts Hood River’s city limits (dashed blue line) and Urban Growth Boundary (dashed red line).
-The 780 Rand Road site is highlighted in yellow – it is located within walking distance of many businesses along Cascade Avenue (US Route 30, the Historic Columbia River Highway).
+The 780 Rand Road site is highlighted in yellow.
+It is in close proximity to many businesses along Cascade Avenue (US Route 30, the Historic Columbia River Highway), as well as near the site of a future school.

-The housing development strategy will include evaluation of zoning, utilities, topography and natural features on the site and in the surrounding area, as well as the City’s capital facilities plans for public infrastructure.
+Preparation of preliminary development alternatives included evaluation of zoning, utilities, topography and natural features on the site and in the surrounding area, as well as the City’s capital facilities plans for public infrastructure.
 The Village at Rand Hill neighborhood is located immediately east of the site, and the Maley Subdivision is located to the southwest.
-There are undeveloped properties to the west and south.
+There are undeveloped properties to the west and south, and partially developed properties to the north.
 Public utilities including water, sanitary sewer and stormwater facilities are available to serve the site, but new roads and other infrastructure will need to be constructed.
 Wetlands and steep slopes will affect where housing and other improvements can be constructed on the site.

 Download this document to review two broad housing market economic topics affecting Hood River.